pasan2002/Portfolio-with-admin-dashboard/README.md

 ![App Screenshot](https://res.cloudinary.com/dl9ectnzs/image/upload/v1711168503/Screenshot_2024-03-23_100357_pk8cqk.png)

 ![App Screenshot](https://res.cloudinary.com/dl9ectnzs/image/upload/v1711168641/Screenshot_2024-03-23_100710_qtnfk4.png)
-3. Now add your images to hero and history folders and you have to update image names in history.json.
-You have to add your own information to other fields of that two json files.

 ## You can use Cyclic, Railway or Render to deploy server and for client you can use Vercel.